FREQUENTLY ASKED QUESTIONS AND STUFF YOU SHOULD KNOW:

 Also, please be respectful of the artists when they are out and about on board the ship between performances.
 This is a working vacation for them and if they are constantly mobbed, they may run away and hide in their cabins … and nobody wants that!

 There is no guarantee that every band will be on board OR that every passenger will get to see every show by every band.
-What we can guarantee is that every band announced has signed a contract with NAHA to be on the cruise and that in the 2 cruises we have completed, every artist announced made it on board.
+What we can guarantee is that every band announced has signed a contract with NAHA to be on the cruise.
 Unfortunately we have no control over “unforeseen circumstances” (illnesses or other personal issues experienced by any artist).

 NAHA / RLC will produce and distribute electronically a band schedule just before we sail.
 We will also provide schedules on board the ship (along with a holder and a lanyard so you can keep it with you).